We've been featured in:

 Below, we have provided examples of accidents and subsequent injuries that could occur if no wet floor signs are displayed.

 • There is a spill in a supermarket aisle which several members of staff are aware of, but it isn’t cleaned up or marked with a wet floor sign.
-As a result, a customer sustains a broken wrist and hip injury.
+As a result, a customer suffered a broken wrist and hip injury.

 To find out more about what can cause slip and fall accidents, contact one of our expert advisors today for free legal advice.